Aside from the famed Maligcong Rice Terraces, there are other relatively unknown tourist spots in Bontoc. Such is Humuyyo falls in Talubin!

 Upon arriving at Talubin, you need to register at the barangay hall and secure a guide.
 If you want to visit destinations in Talubin aside from Humuyyo Falls, you may inquire from the local officials.

-The barangay captain also mentioned to me that apart from Humuyyo falls, there are other waterfalls and even a cave to discover in Talubin.
-However, trails to these are not yet fully-established.
-Oh, I can’t wait to be a pioneer in travelling to these sites.
+The barangay captain also mentioned that apart from Humuyyo falls, there are other waterfalls and even a cave to discover in Talubin.
+However, trails to these are not yet fully established.
+Oh, I can’t wait to be a pioneer in traveling to these sites.

 For your Information: